kramerc/zani/README.md

 ## Configuration

+The bot can be configured in two ways:

+### Manual Configuration
-Create a `sexo.toml` file in the working directory:
+Create a `config/sexo.toml` file:

 ```toml
 nickname = "sexo"